 Notes: 1.
-The hysteresis value is the difference between the Alarm threshold value and the point the where the Alarm automatically resets.
+The hysteresis value is the difference between the Alarm threshold value and the point the Alarm automatically resets.

-When the alarm threshold plus or minus the hysteresis is out from the input range, the instrument will not be able to reset the alarm.
+2. When the alarm threshold plus or minus the hysteresis is out of input range, the instrument will not be able to reset the alarm.

-Example: Input range from 0 to 1000 (mBar);
+Example: Input range: 0...
+1000 (mBar).

 - Set point equal to 900 (mBar);

 - Deviation low alarm equal to 50 (mBar);

-- Hysteresis equal to 160 (mBar);
+- Hysteresis equal to 160 (mBar).